 History was in Mississippi last month as two MGM Resorts International properties, Beau Rivage Resort & Casino in Biloxi and Gold Strike Casino Resort in Tunica, held simultaneous events to usher in the era of legal sports wagering.

 Japan’s casino legislation and regulation package has finally been legalized, and a number of international casino operators are reportedly fine-tuning bids in hopes of capturing one of the nation’s coveted casino licenses.

 The 15thedition of Casino Marketing & Technology Conference, held last July at Caesars Palace, offered operators a chance to take stock of the full range of marketing solutions that are available to them.

 Seven years ago, Advantech acquired UK-based gaming specialist company Innocore Gaming Ltd.

 After the purchase, Advantech-Innocore became the gaming-focused product division of Advantech Corp—a large industrial PC manufacturer with over 8,000 staff and annual sales of over $1.5 billion.

-In this issue of Casino Journal, read about the latest stories from the gaming industry, take a look at stories from the Host Development Conference team challenge, table game and slots trends, and much more!
+In this issue of Sports Betting Management, read about the latest stories from the gaming industry's sports betting market, take a look at how professional sports leagues relate to legal sports betting, and much more!